 With continuous research, proofs-of-concept, testing, and refinements, we came up with a way to provide an alternative option to have an efficient, responsive chatbot with minimal effort.
 We came up with DocuSense.

-Diving deeper into training your chatbot
+Diving deeper into bot training

 Now that you have a basic understanding of the feature, let’s take a closer look at some of the details around it –